NgakaMoai/9YEN-Translations/README.md

-# 9Yin-Fan-made-English-text
+# Fanmade-English-Text
-*Fan translation/localization text for 九陰真經/9Yin - Includes text.package updates, changelogs, and version notes.*
+*Fan translation/localization text for 九陰真經/9Yin/Age of Wushu - Includes text.package updates, changelogs, and version notes.*
 *Translations made by community*

 **Do not redistribute or sell these files**